Banner image by James Sherwood

 Adriana is a marine ecologist based at UNSW Australia and the Sydney Institute of Marine Science and is leading the crowd-funding campaign.
 Her research focuses on the ecology and conservation of algal forests, seagrass meadows and coral reefs.
 Besides being passionate about science and the underwater world, she is also very interested in science communication and storytelling in all its forms.

 with the Department of Primary Industries (DPI), NSW Fisheries based at the National Marine Science Centre at Coffs Harbour.
 Melinda's current research centres on connectivity and population genetics of habitat forming seaweeds with a focus

 now and under future climate scenarios.

 George is a PhD candidate at UNSW Australia and has a background in marine ecology and assessment of marine management strategies.
-Her work is focused on how ecological measures (such as ecosystem function and biodiversity of seaweed-associated communities) and population genetics may be used to aid & assess the success of the crayweed restoration project.
-George is also passionate about public outreach through direct outdoor experience and citizen science.
+Her work is focused on how ecological measures (such as ecosystem function and biodiversity of seaweed-associated communities) and population genetics may be used to aid and assess the success of the crayweed restoration project.
+George is also passionate about public outreach through direct outdoor experience and

 Dr Alexandra Campbell

 Alex is fascinated by habitat-forming organisms such as seaweeds and things that eat, infect and live on them.
 She is also interested in how environmental change (e.g. due to ocean warming and pollution) influences these interactions.
 She is based at UNSW Australia and the Sydney Institute of Marine Science, and her background is in marine ecology, environmental microbiology and environmental science.